CoolCat467/StatusBot/README.md

 `getjson` - Tell the user who sent the message the last json received from pinging the server.

 `getonline` - Tell the user who sent the message the last received list of known online players.

+`getping` - Tell the user who sent the message the latency of the connection to the server.

 `currentversion` - Tell the user the current version of StatusBot.